Quick-Flash/betaflight/README.md

 - Debug 7: motor 3 * 1000

 # Changelog

+### 4/22/2025
+- Use predictive notch filtering on the RPM filter.
+- Should reduce latency, perhaps look at using a lower Q on the RPM filter.
+- Uses the rpm_filter_pred_weight for how strong the predictive part is.

 ### 2/15/2025
 - Update CG Compensation to use rotation rate as well.
 - High rotation rates will lead to no learning occurring.